abrahan92/test_ruby/INSTRUCTIONS.md

 `Step 5` script will detect if user already have installed ruby on your local machine, if yes then run the ruby script, if not will ask if have docker installed to run a docker container with a ruby image configured to this test.

-In case you don´t have ruby and docker installed, will be more easy install Docker and then run this script again
+In case you don´t have ruby and docker installed, will be more easy install Docker and then run this script again.

 For installation check this topic https://docs.docker.com/get-docker/